Staff profile - Benjamin Isakhan

-Benjamin Isakhan is Associate Professor of Politics and Policy Studies and Director of the Middle East Studies Forum in the Alfred Deakin Research Institute for Citizenship and Globalization at Deakin University, Australia.
+Benjamin Isakhan is Associate Professor of Politics and Policy Studies and Member of the Middle East Studies Forum in the Alfred Deakin Research Institute for Citizenship and Globalization at Deakin University, Australia.

 Ben is also Adjunct Senior Research Associate, Department of Politics at the University of Johannesburg, South Africa and an Associate of the Sydney Democracy Network at the University of Sydney, Australia.

 Ben is the author of Democracy in Iraq: History, Politics, Discourse (Routledge, 2012 HB, 2016 PB) and the editor of 6 books including, most recently, The Legacy of Iraq: From the 2003 War to the 'Islamic State' (Edinburgh University Press & Oxford University Press, 2015 HB, 2016 PB).

 Ben has also published many articles in esteemed international journals and given keynote lectures and refereed conference papers across Iraq, Lebanon, the UAE, Qatar, Turkey, Jordan, the United Kingdom, the United States, Germany, Italy, New Zealand and Australia.